ducmanhchu/ducmanhchu/README.md

 - 🔭 I’m currently working on whatever I am working on and maybe university stuff

-- 🌱 I’m currently learning *computer science*
+- 🌱 I’m currently learning *Information Technology*

 - 💬 Ask me about anything you want